Associate Professor (Reader) in Health and Disease

 Dr Polytarchou’s work has been supported by funds from:

-Dr. Polytarchou collaborates with highly esteemed researchers and clinicians in universities across Europe and USA.
+Dr. Polytarchou collaborates with highly esteemed researchers and clinicians in universities across Europe and North America.

 Identification of Circulating MicroRNA Signatures in Crohn's Disease Using the Nanostring nCounter Technology.
 Oikonomopoulos A, Polytarchou C, Joshi S, Hommes DW, Iliopoulos D, Inflammatory Bowel Diseases, 2016, 22 (9), 2063-9.